 If you think someone is using drugs, the best thing to do is to tell an adult that you trust.
 This could be a parent, other relative, teacher, coach, or school counselor.
 The person might need professional help to stop using drugs.
 A grownup can help the person find the treatment needed to stop using drugs.
 Another way kids can help kids is by choosing not to try or use drugs.
 It's a good way for friends to stick together.

 Understanding drugs and why they are dangerous is another good step for a kid to take.
 Here are some words that may be new to you:

-Addiction (say: eh-DIK-shen) — Someone has an addiction when he or she becomes dependent on or craves a drug all of the time.
+Addiction (say: eh-DIK-shen) — Someone has an addiction when he or she becomes dependent on (can't stop taking the drug without getting sick) or craves a drug all of the time.

 Depressant (say: dih-PRESS-int) — A depressant is a drug that slows a person down.
 Doctors prescribe depressants to help people be less angry, anxious, or tense.
 Depressants relax muscles and make people feel sleepy, less stressed out, or like their head is stuffed.
 Some people may use these drugs illegally to slow themselves down and help bring on sleep — especially after using various kinds of stimulants.
 (See below.)

 Hallucinogen (say: heh-LOO-seh-neh-jen) — A hallucinogen is a drug, such as LSD, that changes a person's mood and makes him or her see or hear things that aren't really there or think strange thoughts.